harding/old-docs-history-bitcoin.org/en/developer-guide.md

 #x509.certificate.append(file("/some/intermediary/cert.der", "r").read())

 ## (Required if pki_type != none) You will need a private SSL key in a
-## format your CGI script supports.
+## format your CGI program supports.
 In this script, we'll load it from a
 ## PEM file.
 (Obviously, embedding your passphrase in your CGI code, as
 ## done here with the password "test", is a bad idea in real life.)
 #